This accessibility statement applies to the website East Sussex in Figures www.eastsussexinfigures.org.uk

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: by email email@example.com by phone 01273 482030 or 07701 394471.
+If you find any additional problems not listed on this page, or think we’re not meeting accessibility requirements in some other way, please contact us:

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).